CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tt/general.md

 # General

+ProcessForce provides a powerful API for managing manufacturing operations within SAP Business One.
+This guide outlines key best practices and techniques for working with ProcessForce objects using LINQ, handling data efficiently, managing exceptions, and optimizing manufacturing processes.
+Whether you are dealing with Bill of Materials (BOM), Manufacturing Orders (MOR), routing operations, or backflushing, these best practices will help ensure accuracy and performance in your implementations.

+---

-1. ProcessForce Objects & LINQ – all child objects are fully compatible with LINQ syntax.
-It is beneficial when you need to find specific data.
-E.g., finding all Resources from the Bill of Materials that are used in a specific operation and a specific Routing:
+1. **ProcessForce Objects & LINQ**: all child objects in ProcessForce are fully compatible with LINQ syntax, making it easy to find specific data.
+For example, to retrieve all resources from a Bill of Materials used in a specific operation and routing:

     ```csharp
     IBillOfMaterial bom = company.CreatePFObject(CompuTec.ProcessForce.API.Core.ObjectTypes.BillOfMaterial);